exoplatform/exo-documentation/docs/GettingStarted.rst

 |image187|

 The page displays by default the list of the first 10 articles of the view "All News".
-You have the possibility to load more articles using the appropriate button.
+You can load more articles using the "Load More" button.

 |image217|